mrisher/smtp-sts/mta-sts.md

 "Security Considerations".

-In addition, MTA-STS provides an optional report-only mode, enabling soft deployments to detect policy failures.
+In addition, MTA-STS provides an optional report-only mode, enabling soft deployments to detect policy failures; partial deployments can be achieved in DANE by deploying TLSA records only for some of a domain's MXs, but such a mechanism is not possible for the per-domain policies used by MTA STS.

 # Policy Discovery